koliajaykr/course-r4bee/content/authors/admin/_index.md

 Hi there :)

 If you are taking your first step toward data science and feeling scared then this course is for you.
 No recorded videos.
-There will be live interactive teaching sessions at the [Nalanda Academy](https://nalanda-academy.org/) - Wardha.
+There will be live interactive teaching sessions at the [SARA Institute of Data Science](https://saraedu.netlify.app/) - Delhi NCR.

 The complete course is absolutely free.

-To join this course kindly fill out this [Google Form](https://forms.gle/CN4guCNgnzLGACgW9).
+To join this course kindly fill out this [Google Form](https://forms.gle/CjozygthJrMPyxsdA).
 Please contact me if you have any queries.
 I'll be happy to reply to your emails and Twitter DM.

 ----